biancacordebello/biancacordebello/README.md

 - 🤔 Exploring new technologies and developing software solutions.
 - 🎓 Studying Systems Analysis and Development.
 - 💼 Interning as a DevOps Developer.
-- 🌱 Learning more about Python, Golang, Podman, Docker, Ansible, MongoJS, and Artificial Intelligence.
+- 🌱 Learning more about Python, Golang, Podman, Docker, Ansible and Artificial Intelligence.

 ## My Skills